Dongfeng-He/FogComputing/README.md

 python3 server.py
 ```
 #### 3.2 Start Cloud Application
 If you use terminal to connect to the cloud server.
 You should open three terminal windows.
-All terminals should connect to the cloud server before running the following commands.
+All terminals should connect to the cloud server before running the following commands.＜/br＞
 Clone this project.
 ```javascript
 git clone https://github.com/Dongfeng-He/FogComputing.git